-Numerous universities are creating ‘safe spaces’ for student expression…presumably through deliberative processes.
-I hold the view that, safe spaces can manifest as attractive and marketable intangibles which benefit campuses.
-That is, provided they are not rushed nor cosmetic tokens to accommodate an exigency stemming from vile disrespect to one’s identity which adversely affects student personage and elevates a sense of divisiveness.
+Numerous universities are creating ‘safe spaces’ or ‘free forum’ areas for student expression…presumably through deliberative processes.
+I hold the view that, safe spaces will likely proliferate.
+As such, they can manifest as attractive and marketable intangibles, perhaps benefitting student enrollment and satisfaction.
+That is, provided they are not rushed-cosmetic tokens to accommodate the appearance of an exigency stemming from vile disrespect to peoples identities or thoughts, which is known to adversely affect student personage while elevating the sense of divisiveness. https://kpstrat.com/wp-admin/post.php?post=1108

-Whether the practice of designating safe places (conceptually – practically) are acknowledged as intangible assets which universities can or should exploit, i.e., articulate – market to current and prospective students as distinctive necessities to enable-facilitate legitimate conversations about social, political, racial, sexual, and gender issues.
+Whether the practice of designating safe places (conceptually – practically) are acknowledged as intangible assets which universities can or should exploit, i.e., articulate – market to current and prospective students as current-day necessities to facilitate presumably reasonable conversation regarding an array of social, political, racial, sexual, and gender issues, etc.

-Designated safe places will, of course, require…stewardship and honing to ensure groups of like-minds may congregate, absent some of the emotional stressors otherwise common.
+Designated safe places will, of course, require…some level of stewardship, if, for no other reason than to ensure groups of like or opposing minds may congregate, but not necessarily dominate, and absent some of the emotional stressors, which unfortunately, have become all-go-common.

-So, through these lens, the designation and development of safe spaces on campuses…could constitute an ethical policy to augment, enrich, and distinguish a campus’ mission by articulating its willingness to do what is necessary to safeguard that mission, on behalf of its students.
-Such commitments, readers, can also materialize as a competitive advantage, for which there are numerous ways to articulate in a respectful, humble, and ethical manner.
-Admittedly, however, the range of potential (near – longer term) outcomes to the establishment of safe places on a campus, begs much objective assessment.
+So, through my lens, the designation and development of safe spaces on university campuses…could manifest as quite ethical policies-practices which, in turn, may augment, enrich, and distinguish a campus’ mission by conveying its willingness to do what is necessary to safeguard that mission, on behalf of its students.
+Such commitments, can also materialize as a competitive advantage, for which there are numerous ways to articulate in a respectful, humble, and ethical manner.
+Admittedly, however, the range of potential (near – longer term) outcomes to the establishment of safe places on a campus, warrants more assessment.

 The meaning of a safe spaces on campuses have shifted somewhat…in 2016, for example, a safe space generally referred to a designated room (space) where predominantly students of color and LGTB students, who…